davesteele/davesteele.github.io/_posts/2015-12-10-i18n-build-flow.markdown

 #### Step 1 - _String identification in text source_

-Every *&lt;file&gt;* in the build environment which is gong to be translated is renamed to *&lt;file&gt;.in*.
+Every *&lt;file&gt;* in the build environment which is going to be translated is renamed to *&lt;file&gt;.in*.

 Edit the *.in* files to identify translatable strings.
 For desktop files,